Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 * mantras can have preprocessors (but they will be part of the nāmamantra, as a self-optimising feature); EG `interval(,"(0,3]")` into `interval(,[,"(",0,3,"]"])`...composition/ETC will be refactored

 Lisp has an overabundance of `(curvies)`; preprocessors can be used to alleviate the stress.
-<br>a preprocessor will be used for types, and side-effects; empty dexing allows metaprogramming, but is better/free-er with side-effects
+<br>a preprocessor will be used for types, and side-effects; empty dexing allows metaprogramming, but is better/free-er with side-effects for manipulating nāmas/ETC

 I will continue mantras down here